AzraAnimating/AzraAnimating/README.md

 ### 📫 Contacting

-If you want to get in touch with me (for whatever reason) just shoot me an [E-Mail](mailto:tobiasrempe@zyonicsoftware.com) or contact me on Discord (AzraAnimating#3851).
+If you want to get in touch with me (for whatever reason) contact me on Discord (AzraAnimating#3851).

 ### ⚡ Fun Links